null

 Hemp Fiber

-Hemp fiber crops are harvested before they are pollinated and go to seed.
+To ensure the best quality fiber, hemp fiber crops are harvested before they are pollinated and begin to produce seeds.

 img-2725.jpgimg-2165.jpg